ChapelR/custom-macros-for-sugarcube-2/readme.md

 * output keyword: the keyword `silent` causes the output of the use code to be suppressed, while the `unsilent` keyword unsuppresses the output

 **Explanation**:
 The `<<useconsumable>>` macro fires the indicated consumable's code and reduces the amount of that consumable in the player's inventory by 1.
-Care must be taken: this macro will fire when called even if the player doesn't have any of the indicated consumable, in which case the amount will not actually be reduced.
+If the player doesn't have any consumables, the macro does nothing, but won't raise an error.
 By default, the `silentCode` option is set to true, meaning that the code that is run by this macro does not output anything.
 You can change the `silentCode` option in the options object, and override it regardless of its setting via the `silent` and `unsilent` keywords.

 **Examples**:
 ```
-<<if hasConsumable('hpPot')>>\
-	/% see the functions documentation below %/

 <<link 'Use a health potion.'>>
 	<<useconsumable 'hpPot'>>
 	/% reduce stack of 'hpPot' by one and fire code %/
 <</link>>\
-<</if>>

 <<useconsumable 'posion' silent>>
 /% suppress output, regardless of silentCode option %/